shinnosukeono/shinnosukeono.github.io/content/authors/admin/_index.md

 highlight_name: true
 ---

-John P. Morrissey is an experienced research scientist specialising in particulate mechanics and the Discrete Element Method (DEM) simulation of particulate systems.
+John P. Morrissey is an experienced research scientist specialising in **particulate mechanics** and the **Discrete Element Method (DEM)**.
 J.P. completed his Ph.D. at the University of Edinburgh studying in the field of granular mechanics and developed a novel DEM contact model that could capture the behaviour of complex cohesive granular solids.
-This contact model has been implemented in the commerical DEM code **EDEM** (now Altair EDEM) as the **Edinburgh Elasto-Plastic Adhesion Model (EEPA)**.
+This contact model has been implemented in the commerical DEM code **EDEM** (now *Altair EDEM*) as the **Edinburgh Elasto-Plastic Adhesion Model (EEPA)**.

-With over 10 years research experience, J.P has acquired a skillset that covers both the experimental and numerical fields.
+J.P. has over 10 years research experience covering both the experimental and numerical fields.
 J.P. was heavily involved in the development of the **Edinburgh Powder Tester (EPT)** whose technology was later licenced to Freeman Technologies for use in the Freeman UPT.
-Working the the numerical field of DEM, where datasets are typically in the 10-100's of GBs, learning to deal with data efficiently is a necessity.
-Programming, data analysis and visualisation are common tasks and *python*, *Julia* and *C++* are frequently used.
-And while mainly a DEM user, FEM and CFD are also used.
+Working the the numerical field of DEM, programming, data analysis and visualisation are common tasks and *python*, *Julia* and *C++* are often the tools of choice.

 J.P. has been involved in many successful projects.
 The recent *Models for the Manufacturing of Particulate Process (Models MPP)* project focused on establishing a generic modelling framework and core capability to improve industrial productivity.
 The *VELaSSCo* project was an interdisciplinary project which looked at implementing *Big Data* technologies for scientific and engineering situations for the Exabyte era.